Have you ever thought about becoming a freelance proofreader?

 - changing “their” to “they’re” (dealing with other such errors)

-- making sure that photos and illustrations are correctly captioned and conform to set specifications
+- Make sure that photos and illustrations are correctly captioned and conform to set specifications

 - fixing basic grammar errors

-- making sure that page numbers are in the right order
+- Make sure that page numbers are in the right order

 - being in touch with writers and editors to determine the composition of the text